Locket: Robust Feature-Locking Technique for Language Models: Acknowledgments

 \section{Acknowledgments}

-This work is supported in part by Lambda (for cloud compute) and the Government of Ontario.
-Lipeng and Vasisht are supported by David R. Cheriton Graduate Scholarship.
+This work is supported in part by Lambda AI (for cloud compute), a Natural Sciences and Engineering Research Council of Canada (NSERC) Discovery Grant, and the Government of Ontario.
+Lipeng and Vasisht are supported by David R. Cheriton Graduate Scholarships.
 Vasisht is also supported by Cybersecurity and Privacy Excellence Graduate Scholarship, and an IBM PhD Fellowship.
 Views expressed in the paper are those of the authors and do not necessarily reflect the position of the funding agencies.